Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 # Path of the Wild Heart

-Your attunement with nature and its beasts inspires your rage, empowering you with supernatural might.
+> *Walk in Community with the Animal World*

+Barbarians who follow the Path of the Wild Heart view themselves as kin to animals.
+These Barbarians learn magical means to communicate with animals, and their Rage heightens their connection to animals as it fills them with supernatural might.

 ### Level 3: Animal Speaker